-The Alliance hopes to expand its membership in 2019 through active recruitment, with special emphasis on expanding patient partner representation within the Alliance.
-A New Member Intake Policy has been drafted by the Central Coordinating Office and is currently being reviewed by both the Steering and Partnerships Committees.
+The Alliance hopes to expand its membership in 2019 through active recruitment, with special emphasis on expanding patient partner representation within the Alliance, in addition to researchers, research trainees, and knowledge users.
+A New Member Intake Form has been prepared and will be launched in January 2019.